apify/actor-scraper/docs/web-scraper/tutorial.md

 > This is a typical JavaScript pagination, sometimes called infinite scroll.
 Other pages may just use links that take you to the next page.
 If you encounter those, just make a Pseudo URL for those links and they will be automatically enqueued to the request queue.
 Use a label to let the scraper know what kind of URL it's processing.

 ### Waiting for dynamic content
 Before we talk about paginating, we need to have a quick look at dynamic content.
-Since the Apify Library is a JavaScript application (as many, if not most modern websites are), the button might not exist in the page when the scraper runs the `pageFunction`.
+Since the Apify Store is a JavaScript application (as many, if not most modern websites are), the button might not exist in the page when the scraper runs the `pageFunction`.

 How is this possible?
 Because the scraper only waits with executing the `pageFunction` for the page to load its HTML.
 If there's additional JavaScript that modifies the DOM afterwards, the `pageFunction` may execute before this JavaScript had the time to run.